Clustrix implements MySQL compatible binlogs that with the following additional features:

 To configure a ClustrixDB system with a single row-based binary log, issue the following commands:

 To disable binary logging and drop (permanently) an existing binlog:

-Beginning optionally with MySQL 5.6 and required in MySQL 5.7, MySQL produces global transaction identifiers (GTIDs).
+MySQL produces global transaction identifiers (GTIDs) beginning with MySQL 5.6 (optional) and MySQL 5.7 (required).
 ClustrixDB does not implement nor support GTIDs.
-To enable replication between ClustrixDB and a MySQL instance that produces GTIDs, the following settings must be configured, dependent on replication direction.
+To enable replication between ClustrixDB and MySQL with GTID, use the following settings: